 (4) Allows for a change in ownership or operational control of a source where the department determines that no other change in the permit is necessary, provided that a written agreement that contains a specific date for transfer of permit responsibility, coverage, and liability between the current permittee and the new permittee has been submitted to the department.

 33.3(22) Permit rescission.
-Any permit issued under 40 CFR 52.21 or this chapter or any permit issued under rule 567—22.4(455B) shall remain in effect unless and until it is rescinded.
-The department will consider requests for rescission that meet the conditions specified under paragraphs “a” and “b” of this subrule.
+Any permit issued under 40 CFR 52.21 or this chapter or any permit issued under rule 567—22.4(455B) shall remain in effect unless and until it expires or is rescinded under 40 CFR 52.21(w) or this chapter.
+The provisions for permit rescission as set forth in 40 CFR 52.21(w) are adopted by reference.
+The department will consider requests for rescission that meet the conditions specified in this subrule.
 If the department rescinds a permit or a condition in a permit issued under 40 CFR 52.21, this chapter, or rule 567—22.4(455B), the public shall be given adequate notice of the proposed rescission.
 Posting of an announcement of rescission on a publicly available website identified by the department 60 days prior to the proposed date for rescission shall be considered adequate notice.

-a.
-The department may rescind a permit or a portion of a permit upon request from an owner or operator of a stationary source who holds a permit for a source or modification that was issued:

-(1) Under 40 CFR 52.21 as in effect on July 30, 1987, or earlier, provided the application also meets the provisions in paragraph 33.3(22)“b”;

-(2) Under this chapter between July 1, 2011, and July 6, 2015, to a source that was classified as a major stationary source under subrule 33.3(1) solely on the basis of potential emissions of greenhouse gases; or

-(3) Under this chapter between July 1, 2011, and July 6, 2015, for a modification that was classified as a major modification under subrule 33.3(1) solely on the basis of an increase in emissions of greenhouse gases.

-b.
-If the application for rescission meets the provisions in paragraph “a” of this subrule, the department may rescind a permit if the owner or operator shows that the PSD provisions under 40 CFR 52.21 or this chapter would not apply to the source or modification.

 567—33.4 to 33.8 Reserved.

 567—33.9(455B) Plantwide applicability limitations (PALs).
 This rule provides an existing major source the option of establishing a plantwide applicability limitation (PAL) on emissions, provided the conditions in this rule are met.
-The provisions for a PAL as set forth in 40 CFR 52.21(aa) as amended through July 12, 2012, are adopted by reference, except that the term “Administrator” shall mean “the department of natural resources.”
+The provisions for a PAL as set forth in 40 CFR 52.21(aa) are adopted by reference, except that the term “Administrator” shall mean “the department of natural resources.”

 567—33.10(455B) Exceptions to adoption by reference.
-All references to Clean Units and Pollution Control Projects set forth in 40 CFR Sections 52.21 and 51.166 are not adopted by reference.
+All references to Clean Units and Pollution Control Projects set forth in 40 CFR Sections 51.166 and 52.21are not adopted by reference.

-These rules are intended to implement Iowa Code chapter 455B.
+These rules are intended to implement Iowa Code 455B.133.